Sainz Wins Dakar Third Stage As Al-Attiyah Extends Lead - UrduPoint

 The bike standings are led by another KTM rider, England's Sam Sunderland by four seconds from Yamaha's Adrien Van Beveren.

-Rodrigues, whose brother-in-law Paulo Goncalves died competing in the 2020 Dakar, is lying 17th, mac/nr/piYAMAHA MOTOR
+Rodrigues, whose brother-in-law Paulo Goncalves died competing in the 2020 Dakar, is lying 17th.